Complete guide to BP Pulse (formerly Chargemaster) home chargers

-Everything you need to know about BP Chargemaster wallbox home chargers
+Everything you need to know about BP Pulse (formerly known as BP Chargemaster) home wallbox chargers

-BP Chargemaster is the biggest and most well known provider of dedicated car chargers.
-It’s responsible for installing around 40,000 home chargers to date, has official partnerships with BMW, Jaguar, Nissan and Renault among others, and also runs the Polar network of public chargers, as well as offering workplace charging points.
+BP Pulse (known as BP Chargemaster until a December 2020 rebrand) is one of the biggest and best known providers of electric car chargers.
+It’s responsible for installing over 40,000 home chargers to date, has official partnerships with several car manufacturers and also runs the BP Pulse network of public chargers (formerly known as Polar), as well as offering workplace charging points.

-As it is, Chargemaster is one of the most affordable home-charger providers, with wallboxes starting from under £300 after the government grant has been applied, including fitting and a three-year warranty.
+As it is, Pulse is one of the most affordable home-charger providers, with wallboxes starting from under £300 after the government grant has been applied, including fitting and a three-year warranty.

 Opt for the premium wallbox (pictured) for an extra £100, and you also get a lock on the box that allows you to prevent anyone without the key from using the charger, as well as three years' access to an online service that shows exactly how much electricity the charger has used.

 This makes it easy to calculate costs of charging, provided you know what your home electricity tariff is per kWh (the average is around 14p, but check with your utilities provider if you’re not sure).

 The standard charging speed is 7.4kW, which gives you roughly 30 miles of range per hour.
 Faster chargers of 11 or 22kW are offered, too, but these require three-phase electrics that are a costly upgrade for most UK homes; they're more commonly used for commercial applications.